What are microservices? The pros, cons, and how they workPosted Dec 20, 2022 | 15 min. (3035 words)

 Microservices are frequently run as cloud applications because they are lightweight and easy to deploy.
 Popular cloud platforms come with several microservice-friendly features, such as:

 - Infrastructure as code

-- Large choice of programming languages, operating system, database technologies
+- A large choice of programming languages, operating systems, database technologies, etc.

-Maintaining and monitoring microservices is an important part of microservices.
-Raygun APM, Real User Monitoring and Crash Reporting are designed with modern development practices in mind.
-See how the Raygun platform can help keep your containers performant.
+Maintaining and monitoring microservices is an important part of developing microservices.
+Raygun APM, Real User Monitoring, and Crash Reporting are designed with modern development practices in mind.
+See how the Raygun platform can help keep your microservice applications performant.